-On this page I'll be taking a look back at snacks from the eighties (mostly junk food!) including including Walkers, KP and Smiths Crisps.
+On this page I'll be taking a look back at some old snacks from the eighties (mostly junk food!) including including Walkers, KP and Smiths Crisps.
 Who else agrees with me that you used to get more crisps in a packet in the old days?
 They only seem about half full these days!

 has to be one of the most irritating TV ad's ever!
 An annoying tune

 sung by someone with an annoying voice.
 At least it only lasts for ten